cyberark/summon/README.md

 1. Fetch the secret defined at `aws/iam/user/robot/access_key_id` in a secrets server and set the environment variable `AWS_ACCESS_KEY_ID` to the secret's value.
 2. The value of `AWS_PEM` will be the path to a temporary memory-mapped file that is cleaned up on exit of the process cauldron is wrapping.
-3. `ENVIRONMENT` will be interpolated at runtime by using cauldron's `-D` flag, like so: `cauldron -D 'environment=production'`.
+3. `ENVIRONMENT` will be interpolated at runtime by using cauldron's `-D` flag, like so: `cauldron -D '$environment=production'`.
 This flag can be specified multiple times.

 ## Providers